-If you have a dress that has been damaged below the waist or that simply doesn’t flatter you the way it used to, cutting it down into a top can be a practical alternative to throwing it away.
-This doesn’t work with every dress, but most need only a few adjustments to give them a second life, after which they can be paired with skirts or trousers to create great new outfits.
+If you have a damaged dress, which is damaged below the waist, or that simply doesn’t flatter you the way it used to, cutting it down into a top can be a practical alternative to throwing it away.
+This doesn’t work with every dress, but most will only need a few adjustments to give them a second life.
+After which, they can be paired with skirts or trousers to create great new outfits.

 Where to Cut

-Where to cut off any individual garment will depend on the style and weight of the fabric and what flatters your figure (or that of the person who will be wearing it).
-These simple guidelines will help you to make a good choice:-
+Where to cut off any individual garment depends on the style and weight of the fabric and what flatters your figure (or the person who will be wearing it).
+These simple guidelines will help you a good choice:-

 - Clingy dresses – These can be cut almost anywhere.
-They make good crop tops but will sit right at almost any length that flatters your figure.
-Just don’t leave them longer that waist-length or they’ll roll up at the bottom.
+They can make good crop tops, but will sit right at almost any length that flatters your figure.
+I recommend you don’t leave them longer than waist-length, or they’ll roll up at the bottom.

-- Light fabric dresses – Due to lack of weight there dresses can lose their shape when cropped.
+- Light fabric dresses – Due to lack of weight, these dresses can lose their shape when cropped.
 They work best if cut to waist length, or if you leave extra fabric below the waist to tuck into your lower garments.

-- Satin dresses – Satin creates particular problem because it needs weight to maintain its shape.
-Longer tops are easier to manage but in any event you will need to take extra care with hemming.
+- Satin dresses – Satin creates a particular problem because it needs weight to maintain its shape.
+Longer tops are easier to manage, but in any event you will need to take extra care with hemming.

 Remember to leave one to two inches of extra material to form a new hem.
 You’ll need less for light fabrics and more for fabrics that are bulky, loosely woven or contain lycra.